 Technically, perhaps.
 But there are at least two very good reasons not to do this:

-- It’s illegal, and you could get you into trouble.
+- It’s illegal, and it could get you into trouble.
 Sure, a lot of people do it without legal consequences, but why take the risk when there are so many excellent, cheap and LEGAL options out there?

-- If you like to watch a lot of telly, it’s only right that you support the folks who create your favorite programmes.
+- If you like to watch a lot of telly, it’s only right that you support the folks who create your favourite programmes.
 When you go to a restaurant, you pay for your food, because the chef had to buy the ingredients, he had to learn how to prepare your meal, and he had to stand there all day and actually make it for you – so you don’t have any problem with paying him.
 So why would you not want to pay the people involved with creating the TV programmes you’re watching?

 I’m still under contract with my cable TV.
 Can I cut the cord?